darkbard81/Pathfinder-2e/Custom_Pack/ReadMe.md

 >In this campaign, there is only one PC.
 All NPCs are female: companions, enemies, even captured monsters eventually become **Vessels**.
 Combat and union are two sides of the same coin ― fight, dominate, and plant your seed to forge the future of the world.

+### Absolute Law of the Seedbearer
+>No matter mortal or monster, spirit or shadow, even god or concept itself ― once the Humanoid Trait manifests, it shall become a Vessel.
+And every Vessel shall bear the Seedbearer’s legacy.